safetyAI/ChatSafetyAI/README.md

 # ChatSafetyAI Version History

+## 01-14-24
+- First version of Prejob safety brief and paperwork filling mode

 ## 12-28-23
 - Fixed error vectors in if statements of NLP tool (new version of R issues error instead of warning)
 - NLP API error handling in `get_attributes.R`